jinuvarghese-cmd/checkout-simulation/README.md

 # Order checkout simulation

-Allows you to view a proeduct, checkout and verify differnt order outcomes
+Allows you to view a product, checkout and verify differnt order outcomes

 ## Tech Stack